Scouting would not be possible without the many adult volunteers who keep Troop 451 running.

 There are several different types of training available:

-- Youth Protection Training – All Scouting activities require the presence of at least two adults at all times, at least one of whom must have successfully completed Youth Protection Training.
-This course is offered online only.
+Youth Protection Training – All Scouting activities require the presence of at least two registered adult leaders at all times, both of whom must have successfully completed Youth Protection Training.
+This course is offered online.
 It covers such questions as how to recognize child abuse, how children can resist it, and how to report it within the BSA organization (the three R’s).
 Youth Protection Training MUST be renewed every two years.

-Many of the BSA’s courses are available online.
-Live training is usually scheduled on a Saturday, either half-day or full day.
+Many of the BSA’s courses are available online using your my.scouting.org account.
+Live training is usually scheduled on weekends.
 Occasionally, training will be a few hours on a weeknight.
+These courses are usually organized by the district or council and are listed on the district calendar.

 As part of Troop 451’s commitment to having trained leaders, the troop will reimburse you for all training fees and costs for live training (there is no cost for online training) provided you complete the course.
 We just need you to take the time to take and complete the training.